devspace-sh/devspace/docs/docs/configuration/config.yaml.md

 In the example above, the entire code within the project would be synchronized with the folder `/app` inside the DevSpace.

-## image
+## images
+This section of the config defines a map of images that can be used in the helm chart that is deployed during `devspace up`.
 An image is defined by:
 - `name` of the image that is being pushed to the registry
 - `tag` stating the latest tag pushed to the registry
+- `registry` referencing one of the keys defined in the `registries` map
+- `build` defining the build procedure for this image

+## images[*].build
+An image build is mainly defined by the build engine.
+There are 2 build engines currently supported:
+- `docker` uses the local Docker daemon or a Docker daemon running inside a Minikube cluster (if `preferMinikube` == true)
+- `kaniko` builds images in userspace within a build pod running inside the Kubernetes cluster

+## registries
+This section of the config defines a map of image registries.
+You can use any external registry or link to the [services.internalRegistry](#services-internal-registry)
-- `buildTime` (time of the latest image build process, i.e. docker build)
+- `url` of the registry (format: myregistry.com:port)
+- `user` credentials (`username`, `password`) for pushing to / pulling from the registry
+- `insecure` flag to allow pushing to registries without HTTPS

 ## services
 Defines additional services for your DevSpace.

-### services.registry
+### services.internalRegistry
-The `registry` field specifies:
-- `external` tells the DevSpace CLI to push to an external registry (format: myregistry.com:port)
+The `internalRegistry` is used to tell the DevSpace CLI to deploy a private registry inside the Kubernetes cluster:
-- `internal` defines a private cluster-internal registry by defining a `release` for it
-- `user` credentials (`username`, `password`) for pushing to / pulling from the registry
+- `release` for deploying the registry (see [Type: Release](#type-release))
-- `insecure` flag to allow pushing to registries without HTTPS

 ### services.tiller
 The `tiller` service is defined by: